deepmodeling/deepmd-kit/doc/model/train-energy.md

 ## Theory

-In the DP model, we let the fitting network $\mathcal{F}_0$ maps the descriptor $\mathcal D^i$ to a scalar, where the subscript ``0'' means that the output is a zero-order tensor (i.e.~scalar).
+In the DP model, we let the fitting network $\mathcal{F}_0$ maps the descriptor $\mathcal D^i$ to a scalar, where the subscript $0$ means that the output is a zero-order tensor (i.e. scalar).
 The model can then be used to predict the total potential energy of the system by
 ```math
     E  =  \sum_i E_i = \sum_i \mathcal F_0 (\mathcal D^i),
 ```
-where the output of the fitting network is treated as the atomic potential energy contribution, i.e.~$E_i$.
+where the output of the fitting network is treated as the atomic potential energy contribution, i.e. $E_i$.
 The output scalar can also be treated as other scalar properties defined on an atom, for example, the partial charge of atom $i$.

 In some cases, atomic-specific or frame-specific  parameters, such as electron temperature, may be treated as extra input to the fitting network.